Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/key_import.md

 The PassPhrase of `Pkcs12ToConvert.p12` is "passPkcs12".
 The user ID packet in the generated files is "userIdPacket".
 The generated secret Keyring is protected by the PassPhrase "passSecRing".

-`ExportPGPKey.sh -userIdPacket "userIdPacket" -passPkcs12 "passPkcs12"`
+`ExportPGPKey.sh - userIdPacket "userIdPacket" - passPkcs12 "passPkcs12"`

-`-passSecRing "passSecRing" -out /home/user/output/ -secRing no`
+`- passSecRing "passSecRing" - out /home/user/output/ - secRing no`

 `/home/user/Pkcs12ToConvert.p12`

-The example is the same as above, with the `-secRing no` option.
+The example is the same as above, with the `- secRing no` option.
 Only the public Keyring is generated.